kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 # How to Build a Plugin

 To build your own plugin, you'll have to go through a few simple steps.
-First, you'll need to import the player library.
+<br>First, you'll need to import the player library.
 Then, you'll need to write your plugin logic and implement the plugin API methods and properties, and finally, you'll need to register the plugin in the player framework.

 In this guide we will go through and elaborate each step with examples of both Plain JavaScript & ES6 ways.